-Students interested in Communication may wish to take course offerings from other departments on campus.
+Students interested in Communication & Digital Media may wish to take course offerings from other departments on campus.
 For example, students interested in Journalism may pursue the Journalism minor, which includes courses in English (e.g., ENGL 241 Beginning Journalism, ENGL 321 Advanced Feature Writing) and Art (e.g., ART 241 Introduction to Photography).
+Courses in the department also contribute to the CINE, ENVS, JLPP, and WMST minors as well as the ESCI major or minor.
 Students interested in Marketing, Advertising, and/or Public Relations may wish to pursue a minor or second major in Marketing.
-Students interested in interpersonal communication in organizations or organizational communication may wish to purse a minor or second major in Management.
+Students interested in interpersonal communication in organizations or organizational communication may wish to purse a minor or second major in Business.